 After Nigel Bennett replaced Gary Baker, Virgin stepped in to release Sound Of The Suburbs, the group’s touchstone single, which broke into the Top 20 selling 250,000 copies.

-It was a near-perfect summary of the hicksville grind, and of that curious English phenomenon of the dormitory town, whose men-folk condemn themselves to spending large amounts of their waking hours crammed into commuter trains when they could be playing punk rock songs.
+It was a near-perfect summary of the hicksville grind and of that curious English phenomenon of the dormitory town, whose men-folk condemn themselves to spend large amounts of their waking hours crammed into commuter trains when they could be playing punk rock songs.

 Adrian’s brother Steve Lillywhite produced the ensuing debut album, At The Chelsea Nightclub.
 The LP combined wit with intelligence and a sharply defined sense of self-deprecation, sketched over rousing, joyous tunes that mined the rock, pop and reggae canons without cheapening any of those traditions.

-Despite a more polished second album, 1980 – The Choice Is Yours (1980), the hits stopped coming.
+Despite a more polished second album, The Choice Is Yours (1980), the hits stopped coming.

 The band ploughed on regardless, touring heavily in Britain, Europe and the US.
 Their last album was Going West, issued a year earlier as Uprhythm, Downbeat (1982) in the US.
 The album featured the singles Radio, which made the Top 10 in parts of Australia, and Working Girl, the music video for which gave the band exposure in North America via MTV.